 The Federal Guidelines set out specific rules for calculating support for a child under the age of majority.
 For a child at or over the age of majority, you can use the same rules.
 Or, if you find that this approach is not appropriate, you may agree to base the amount of support for an older child on:

-- the child’s needs, means and other circumstances; and
+- the child’s needs, means and other circumstances

 George and Anne are getting a divorce.
-They decide to use the family justice services offered by their provincial government and try mediation to come up with an agreement about the support of their 20-year-old son, Dominic.
+They decide to use the family justice services offered by their provincial government and try mediation to come up with an agreement about the support of their 20-year-old daughter, Claire.

-During their mediation sessions, they determine that Dominic still depends on them and that they should continue to support him while he pursues post-secondary education.
+During their mediation sessions, they determine that Claire still depends on them and that they should continue to support her while she pursues post-secondary education.
 They decide that the rules for a child under the age of majority are not appropriate in their situation.
-Instead, they look at Dominic’s needs, means and other circumstances, as well as their own financial ability to contribute.
-They agree that some of Dominic’s financial needs can be covered by the Registered Education Savings Plan they set up for him and by student loans he receives, as well as by some of the money he earns working part-time.
+Instead, they look at Claire’s needs, means and other circumstances, as well as their own financial ability to contribute.
+They agree that some of Claire’s financial needs can be covered by the Registered Education Savings Plan they set up for her and by student loans she receives, as well as by some of the money she earns working part-time.

-With the help of the mediator, they then set up an appropriate child support agreement based on the ability of each of them to contribute financially to support Dominic.
+With the help of the mediator, they then set up an appropriate child support agreement based on the ability of each of them to contribute financially to support Claire.

 You have determined:

-- how many of those children are over the age of majority; and
+- how many of those children are over the age of majority

 - whether support for children over the age of majority will be based on:

-- the rules for children under the age of majority; or
+- the rules for children under the age of majority

 - Date modified: